-As new members of the ASD (Autism Spectrum Disorder) family with our son’s recent diagnosis, I thought it would be good to start a blog to share our journey.
+As members of the ASD (Autism Spectrum Disorder) family with my son’s recent diagnosis, I thought it would be good to start a blog to share our journey.
 By sharing our journey, I hope to encourage others joining us on this path of challenges and celebrations.

-Our first indication something was different with our Zane was that his speech was delayed.
+My first indication something was different with my Zane was that his speech was delayed.
 The public health nurse noticed this during a home visit after bringing our premature daughter Piper home after 3 weeks in the NICU.
-I hadn’t picked up on the speech delay with Zane as I had been unable to take care of him and see his day to day growth and change due to being on strict bedrest for 3 months before our daughter was born.
+I hadn’t picked up on the speech delay with Zane as I had been unable to take care of him and see his day to day growth and change due to being on strict bedrest for 3 months before my daughter was born.

 One day in July I was watching a program on TV and the topic was Autism.
 I didn’t think much of it, as I was beetling around the living room cleaning as the kids were napping.
 Then it happened.
 They started listing the signs and symptoms of Autism that you should look for … my jaw dropped and I KNEW, that is what has caused Zane’s speech delay.
 It explained him to a “T” or “Z” ;0).